apache/airflow/docs/apache-airflow-providers-google/operators/cloud/dataproc.rst

     :start-after: [START how_to_cloud_dataproc_pig_config]
     :end-before: [END how_to_cloud_dataproc_pig_config]

-Example of the configuration for a SparkR:
+Example of the configuration for a SparkR Job:

 .. exampleinclude:: /../../tests/system/providers/google/cloud/dataproc/example_dataproc_sparkr.py
     :language: python